ctxalgo/ctxalgoctpdocs/_posts/2016-03-19-en_r502_sync_position_from_trade_executor.md

 This script synchronizes a strategy's position from log file of the associated trade executor.

+Usually, several strategies perform trading through a trade executor strategy.
+This script is used when a strategy crashed but its associated trade executor does not.
+And we want to sync the crashed strategy's position with the information logged in the trade executor.

+Assume that the strategy's base folder is /strategy, the trade executor's base folder is /trader, then to sync the crashed strategy's position with the trade executor, invoke current script:

+r502_sync_position_from_trade_executor --strategy /strategy --trade-executor /trader --mission-control tcp://mc_ip --overwrite

+If the trade executor strategy is till running, you should provide the mission control ip address so current script can talk to the trade executor to make sure there is no pending orders from the crashed strategy, and if there is, cancel those pending orders.

+After the script terminates, the crashed strategy's position is synced with the associated trade executor.

 ```python
 import os
 from optparse import OptionParser